rickyboshe/SQL-fundamentals/Baseball.md

 </div>

+We can manipulate the tables within the database.
+For the game table we would like to have a unique identifier column for games, “game\_id”.

 ``` sql
 --Create a new column in the game table
 ALTER TABLE game
 ADD COLUMN game_id TEXT;
 ```

+The unique identifier is a combination of the home team name, the date of the game played and the number of game.
+The number of game is basically if it was a single game, the second game in a double header etc.

 ``` sql
 --Create fill in rows